 what you need to do

-When you're getting Young Parent Payment from us, there are some things you need to do
+when you're getting a payment from us, there are some things you need to do

 let us know when things change